 This guide describes measures GCP takes to ensure our compliance with numerous globally recognized security and data privacy standards.
-It also explains how healthcare organization can use GCP's offerings in a manner that aligns with HIPAA's requirements.
+It also explains how healthcare organizations can use GCP's products and services to meet HIPAA requirements.
 While references to - and details of - regulatory standards and guidance are provided as a framework for this discussion, these do not constitute legal advice for healthcare organizations nor for any other entities.
 Google is committed to protecting customers' information and undergoes routine audits by independent third parties to verify our compliance with numerous globally recognized security and data privacy standards.